 The Company and its subsidiaries file income tax returns in the U.S. federal jurisdiction, various states, and foreign jurisdictions.
-The Company has not taken a tax position that, if challenged, would have a material effect on the financial statements or the effective tax rate for the year ended September 30, 2018, or during the prior three years.
-The Company and its subsidiaries are currently subject to a threeyear statute of limitations by major tax jurisdictions.
+The Company has not taken a tax position that, if challenged, would have a material effect on the financial statements or the effective tax rate for the year ended September 30, 2019, or during the prior three years.
+The Company and its subsidiaries are currently subject to a three-year statute of limitations by major tax jurisdictions.

-The Company did not incur any penalties or interest related to its federal tax returns during the years ended September 30, 2018, 2017, or 2016.
+The Company did not incur any penalties or interest related to its federal tax returns during the years ended September 30, 2019, 2018, or 2017.